themand/YubiKey-GPG-SSH-Guide/README.md

 ## Requirements

 * The guide assumes you run [Tails Linux](https://tails.boum.org/).
 It will work on other systems (if all software requirements from the original guide are installed), but I use and recommend using Tails for this task.
+* The guide assumes your internet connection is via TOR (as it's using Tails).
+If not, remove `--socks5-host` argument from `curl` options.
 * You need to have a working networking to download software.
 It's recommended to disable networking after downloading software and before generating any keys.
 If using USB WiFi dongle, you can simply unplug it to make sure you're offline.

 ## Verify YubiKey